 The Swedish Institute Alexandria (SwedAlex) was established following an agreement between the governments of Sweden and Egypt in 1999.

-The institute's main goal is to promote dialogue between Europe and the Middle East/North Africa (MENA) in order to make Europeans and people in the region to better understand each other.
+The Swedish Institute Alexandria (SwedAlex) is an autonomous part of Sweden's Foreign Service.
+Its main goal is to promote dialogue between Europe and the Middle East/North Africa (MENA) in order to make Europeans and people in the region better understand each other.

-Thinkers, philosophers, religious leaders, researchers, politicians, students, journalists and other experts meet at SwedAlex.
+Intellectuals, philosophers, religious leaders, researchers, politicians, students, journalists and other experts meet at SwedAlex.
 Difference of opinions is considered an advantage but the discussions should be based on respect of the other and their views.